 The current RAI Director is the Edward Orsborn Professor of US Politics and Political History, Adam Smith.
 The RAI has a small but dedicated staff including a full-time Manager, Katy Long, a full-time Academic Programme and Events Assistant, Hannah Greiving, and a part-time Administrative and Operations Assistant, Richard Purkiss.

 For more information visit: www.rai.ox.ac.uk.

-The Kinder Institute, University of Missouri
+The Kinder Institute on Constitutional Democracy at the University of Missouri